A Framework for Large Scale Synthetic Graph Dataset Generation: Proposed Method

 \subsection{Feature Generation}

-Consider the feature sets associated with the graph $\mathcal{D}_{\textrm{features}} = \{(x_i)\}_{i=1}^N$, where $x_i$ are observations sampled from a data-generating distribution $P_{\mathcal{D}_{\textrm{features}}}(x)$.
-We treat this dataset as a tabular dataset where each row corresponds to the corresponding edge features, source node features, and destination nodes features.
-The objective is to learn a generative model $G_{\textrm{features}}$ over this data generating process.
+Next we consider the feature sets associated with the graph $\mathcal{D}_{\textrm{features}} = F_{\mathcal{V}/\mathcal{E}}$, where each row $x_i \in \Re^{d_{\mathcal{V}/\mathcal{E}}}$ is an observation sampled from a data-generating distribution $P_{F_{\mathcal{V}/\mathcal{E}}}(x)$.
+We treat this dataset as a tabular dataset.
+Each row of the data set contains the edge features, source node features, and destination node features.
+The objective is to learn a generative model over this data generating process.
 To this end, we consider the multi-modal setting where $x_i$ is a concatenation of discrete $\mathcal{D} = [D_1, \cdots, D_{|\mathcal{D}|}]$ and continuous features $\mathcal{C} = [C_1, \cdots, C_{|\mathcal{C}|}]$.
-Without loss of generality our generator follows a GAN architecture, though any high-capacity method that can model the underlying distribution can be used.
+Without loss of generality, our generator follows a GAN architecture, though any high-capacity method that can model the underlying distribution can be used.
 To this end, our input layer consists of a feature tokenizer where the corresponding embedding for each feature is computed as follows:

 where $b_j$ is a bias term for the $j\textrm{-th}$ feature and $f_j$ is the corresponding feature tokenization function.
-Our model applies mode-specific normalization to continuous columns which 1) fits a variational mixture of Gaussian to continuous columns of $\mathcal{C}$ 2) converts the continuous elements of $c\textrm{-th}$ into a one-hot vector denoting the specific Gaussian that best matches the element and its scalar normalized value within the selected Gaussian.
-For discrete columns we introduce embedding layers $W_{D_i} \in \Re^{d_{D_i}}$.
+Our model applies mode-specific normalization to continuous columns which 1) fits a Variational Gaussian Mixture (VGM) to continuous columns of $\mathcal{C}$ 2) converts the continuous elements of $\mathcal{C}_i$ into a one-hot vector denoting the specific Gaussian that best matches the element as well as its scalar value normalized within the selected Gaussian as done in \citep{NEURIPS2019_254ed7d2}.
+For discrete columns we introduce embedding layers $W_{D_i} \in \Re^{|D_i| \times d_{D_i}}$, where $|D_i|$ is the number of possible unique discrete values and $d_{D_i}$ is the dimension of the embedding.
 The input layer operation could be summarized as follows